ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 * Blue-er Tunic based on Asaki's hack (Bluer Tunic.ips)
 * Change the Tunics back to Rings with new revamped sprite (Tunic 2 Ring.ips)
 * Change Tunics to the Original Ring GFX from the NES release (Tunic 2 NES Ring.ips)
+* Hide the unique Automap tiles and print out the grey tiles from the original (Grey Automap.ips)
+* Disable Diagonal Sword Swing for those that want the original Zelda 1 stab instead (Disable Diagonal Sword.ips)
 * Fill the amount of hearts you have upon starting a save file, so you don't always start with 3 hearts only (Full Health at Start.ips)
-* Famicom Disk System's version Font graphics
+* Famicom Disk System's version Font graphics (FDS Font.ips)
 * Hide back all the overworld and dungeon secrets (Original Hidden Secrets.ips)
 * Modify bomb upgrade amount to 05 per upgrade (Bomb Upgrades 5 instead of 10.ips)
 * Link's Awakening graphics patch (Link's Awakening GFX.ips)
+* Original HUD to be the same as the original Zelda 1, with the map on the left and health on the right (Original HUD.ips).
+If you want Grey Automap with this, use "Grey Automap (for Original HUD).ips"
 * Original NES graphics (Original NES GFX.ips)
 * Original (blocky) Overworld screen/column definitions (Original Overworld Columns.ips)
 * Remove the Low Health sound effect beeping (Remove Low Health Beep.ips)